-Crack open your old phone, and you’ll find lots of circuits but there is something more that that!
+Crack open your old phone, and you’ll find lots of circuits, but there is something more than that!

 The VTT Technical Research Centre of Finland has developed a biological filter made of mushroom mycelium mats that could recover as much as 80 percent of the gold in electronic scrap.
 Gold adhered to the biosorbents, such as fungal and algae biomass, far better than when just chemical preparations were used, which typically recover 10 to 20 percent of the gold.

-For countless reasons we dont want all of those elements to return back to the ecosystem.
-Some of those elements are heavy metals which could be harmful if they get into the ground water,and some of them are environmentally threatining.
-And some, like copper, silver, and gold, are rare and valuable.
+For countless reasons, we don’t want all of those elements to return back to the ecosystem.
+Some of those elements are heavy metals, which could be harmful if they get into the groundwater, and some of them are environmentally threatening.
+And some, like copper, silver, and gold, are rare and valuable. (why is gold rare?)
 In addition to the environmental concerns, recycling of phones would keep the price of future electronics down.

 Pulling the process for making the mycelium mats could allow them to recover other precious metals in e-waste.
 In fact, this is all a new twist old idea: mycoremediation.
 As natural decomposers, fungi are fantastic at breaking things down, like the goopy stuff from oil spills.
 And they can absorb toxic heavy metals, like lead, as they grow.
 Fungi seem poised to take over the world.
 Oh wait, they already did it.